 One of the island’s most amazing tourist spots is an epic viewpoint looking over hundreds or thousands (probably way more) of coconut trees that go on right up into the mountains.

 Anyone who comes to Siargao will have this on their list of things to do.
-After all Coconut Trees View Deck Siargao is on the way to other of Siargao’s tourist spots.
+After all the Coconut Trees View Deck, also known as the Coconut Mountain View is on the way to other of Siargao’s tourist spots.

 Where is Coconut Trees View Deck Siargao

-On Siargao there is one main road that wraps all the way around the island named the Circumference Road.
+On Siargao there is one main road that wraps all the way around the island named Siargao Circumferential Road.

-Coconut Trees View Deck Siargao is along this road and you are bound to pass by at some point during your trip.
+The Coconut View Deck Siargao is along this road and you are bound to pass by at some point during your trip.

 From General Luna, the elevated road looking over all the coconut trees is a 25 minute ride.